owen7900/cmpe458/README.md

 -  Add handling of ternary (three-operand) operators (e.g. substring) to the `Expression` rule.
 Add a new `TernaryOperator` rule to handle substring operations.
 Look at the `BinaryOperator` rule as a model
 - Add handling of the string index (`?`) operator to the `BinaryOperator` rule.
 Be careful to get the type checking right
 - Add handling of string concatenation to the `sAdd` part of the `BinaryOperator` rule.
 Remember that strings are first class values in Quby, so string concatenation is just like integer addition in terms of what to do, except the T-codes are different
 - Change `UnaryOperator` rule to handle the string length operation as well.
-Be careful to get the type checking right
+Be careful to get the type checking right -- DONE Owen Hooper
 - Strings are first class values in Quby, so we no longer need the `tSkipString` and `tStringDescriptor` stuff in the T-code for string literals.
 The T-code for a string literal in any context should simply be `tLiteralString`
 - Change handling of string constants to act like vars instead